Application Letters and Résumés

 Specific Points about the Résumé

-(in academic life sometimes called curriculum vitae or c.v.)
+(in academic life usually called curriculum vitae or c.v.)

 - Have more than one on hand, emphasizing different aspects of your qualifications or aims.
 Then you can update and revise them quickly when opportunities arise.